CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 ### 5.4 Examples

 There are several situations when a crash may occur.
-#### 5.4.1 Crashing before issuing a command to the counter-party gateway
+#### 5.4.1 Crashing before issuing a command to the counterparty gateway

-The following figure represents the source gateway (G1) crashing before it issued an init command to the recipient gateway (G2).
+The following figure represents the origin Gateway (G1) crashing before it issued an init command to the destination Gateway (G2).

      ┌──┐                           ┌──┐             ┌───────┐
      │G1│                           │G2│             │Log API│